ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Distribution lists are created in different ways depending on the Exchange architecture:

-* Cloud Deployments - For cloud only deployments, distribution lists are created within Office 365
+* Cloud Deployments - For cloud only deployments, distribution lists are created within Office 365.
-* Hybrid Deployments - For hybrid deployments, distribution lists can be created both within Office 365 and on-premises. upon-premises lists are then synchronised to Office 365.
-The on-premises method has the benefit of living with the user identity source of truth however it does create complexity when it is not managed in the same location as Exchange
+* Hybrid Deployments - For hybrid deployments, distribution lists can be created both within Office 365 and on-premises.
+On-premises lists are then synchronised to Office 365.
+The on-premises method has the benefit of living with the user identity source of truth however it does create complexity when it is not managed in the same location as Exchange.

+Hybrid distribution lists cannot be managed directly in the outlook client by the user, if this functionality is required by the agency then it is recommended to re-create those address lists in Exchange Online.

 Management of Distribution lists can be streamlined through the enforcement of a Naming Policy.
 A Distribution list Naming Policy allows the enforcement of a consistent naming strategy across Microsoft 365 groups.
 It consists of two parts:

 * Prefix-Suffix Naming Policy – Setting of prefixes or suffixes for groups names.
-The prefixes/suffixes can be either fixed strings or user attributes
+The prefixes/suffixes can be either fixed strings or user attributes.
-* Custom Blocked Words – Blocking of words in the name based on a custom list
+* Custom Blocked Words – Blocking of words in the name based on a custom list.

-Distribution List Design Decisions for cloud native implementations
+Distribution List Design Decisions for cloud native implementations.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Distribution Groups creation | Cloud Created | Management activities for Exchange Online will occur within the portal.
 The use of cloud created distribution groups also allows for the groups to be upgraded to Microsoft 365 groups at a later stage.
 Distribution Naming Policy | Configured<br>The naming convention will be `AgencyName-PolicyName` | Naming policies streamline the management of Distribution lists and allow for groups to be easily sorted.

-Distribution List Design Decisions for hybrid implementations
+Distribution List Design Decisions for hybrid implementations.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Distribution Groups creation | Hybrid Created | Management activities for Exchange Online will occur on the on-premises Exchange server.
+Distribution Groups creation | Hybrid Created | Management activities for Exchange Online will occur on the on-premises Exchange server, unless self service updates are required.
 Distribution Naming Policy | Configured | Naming policies streamline the management of Distribution lists and allow for groups to be easily sorted.

 ### Address book / address list